Uncover the Truth Behind Meth Detox Timelines

 Week 2

 During week two of meth detox, most of your physical symptoms will strongly dissipate, though psychological symptoms will continue to persist.
 Insomnia may set in, while symptoms of depression, mood swings, and cravings for meth may continue for several weeks or months.
-After the worst of your symptoms have dissipated, you may be prescribed antidepressants and anti-anxiety medications to manage co-occurring mental health disorders interfering with your recovery.
+After the worst of your symptoms have dissipated, you may be prescribed antidepressants and anti-anxiety medications to manage any co-occurring mental health disorders interfering with your recovery.

 Contact Detox.com now to find meth detox centers near you!